Test-Time Adaptation for Visual Document Understanding: Introduction

 \section{Introduction}

 Visual document understanding (VDU) is on extracting structured information from document pages represented in various visual formats.
+It has a wide range of applications, including tax/invoice/mortgage/claims processing, identity/risk/vaccine verification, medical records understanding, compliance management, etc. These applications affect operations of businesses from major industries and daily lives of the general populace.
+Overall, it is estimated that there are trillions of documents in the world.

-VDU relies on overall comprehension of the document content, as well as extracting local information from text, image, and layout modalities.
-Most VDU tasks including key-value extraction, form understanding, document visual question answering (VQA) are often tackled by self-supervised pretraining, followed by supervised fine-tuning using human-labeled data~\cite{docformer, unidoc, layoutlm, layoutlmv2, formnet, layoutlmv3}.
+Machine learning solutions for VDU should rely on overall comprehension of the document content, extracting the information from text, image, and layout modalities.
+Most VDU tasks including key-value extraction, form understanding, document visual question answering (VQA) are often tackled by self-supervised pretraining, followed by supervised fine-tuning using human-labeled data~\citep{docformer, unidoc, layoutlm, layoutlmv2, formnet, layoutlmv3}.
 This paradigm uses unlabeled data in a task-agnostic way during the pretraining stage and aims to achieve better generalization at various downstream tasks.
-However, once the pretrained model is fine-tuned with labeled data on \textit{source} domain, a significant performance drop might occur if these models are directly applied to a new unseen \textit{target} domain -- a phenomenon known as \textit{domain shift}~\cite{covariate,datasetshift,moreno2012unifying}.
+However, once the pretrained model is fine-tuned with labeled data on \textit{source} domain, a significant performance drop might occur if these models are directly applied to a new unseen \textit{target} domain -- a phenomenon known as \textit{domain shift}~\citep{covariate,datasetshift,moreno2012unifying}.

-The domain shift problem is commonly encountered in real-world VDU scenarios where the training and test-time distributions are different.
-Fig.~\ref{fig:domains} shows some examples for key-value extraction across visually different document templates or visual question answering on documents with different types of information (figures, tables, letters, etc.).
-The domain gap and the resulting performance difference might reduce the stability and reliability of VDU models.
-This is highly undesirable for widespread adoption of VDU, especially given that the common use cases are for high-stakes applications from financial services, insurance, healthcare, or legal.
-Thus, the methods to robustly guarantee high accuracy against distribution shifts between source and target domains can be of significant impact.
-However, despite being a critical issue, to the best of our knowledge, no prior work has studied post-training domain adaptation in visually rich documents.
+The domain shift problem is commonly encountered in real-world VDU scenarios where the training and test-time distributions are different, a common situation due to the tremendous diversity observed for document data.
+Fig.~\ref{fig:domains} exemplifies this, for key-value extraction task across visually different document templates and for visual question answering task on documents with different contents (figures, tables, letters etc.) for information.
+The performance difference due to this domain shift might reduce the stability and reliability of VDU models.
+This is highly undesirable for widespread adoption of VDU, especially given that the common use cases are from high-stakes applications from finance, insurance, healthcare, or legal.
+Thus, the methods to robustly guarantee high accuracy in the presence of distribution shifts would be of significant impact.
+Despite being a critical issue, to the best of our knowledge, no prior work has studied post-training domain adaptation for VDU.